ghufranullah1997/Machine_Learning_and_Pattern_Recognition/README.md

 # 📘 Machine Learning and Pattern Recognition

-This repository documents my coursework and practical projects from the advanced-level course **"Machine Learning and Pattern Recognition"** under the Computer Science department.
+This repository documents my coursework and practical projects from the course **"Machine Learning and Pattern Recognition"**.

 ---